-Based on our capital position at March 31, 2011, and our analysis of our development costs as of the date of this report, we estimate our future expenditures related to product development, through the date of receipt of data from our planned Phase III study for VEN 309 and the ongoing Phase III study for VEN 307 in Europe, as follows:
+Based on our capital position at June 30, 2011, and our analysis of our development costs as of the date of this report, and after giving effect to the approximately \$47.5 million of net proceeds from our July 19, 2011 public offering, we estimate our future expenditures related to product development, through the date of receipt of data from our planned first pivotal Phase III trial for VEN 309 and the ongoing Phase III trial for VEN 307 in Europe, as follows:

-- · complete the double blind portion of the Phase III clinical trial of iferanserin (VEN 309) in the treatment of hemorrhoids, carcinogenicity testing and developing new intellectual property: \$10,000,000; and - payment to S.L.A.
-Pharma of our licensing obligations for diltiazem cream (VEN 307) of \$41,500 per month until the filing of a NDA with the FDA and the payment of \$800,000 to S.L.A.
-Pharma upon completion of enrollment into the Phase III clinical trial that S.L.A.
-Pharma is conducting in Europe.
+- · complete the double blind portion of the Phase III clinical trials of VEN 309 in the treatment of hemorrhoids, carcinogenicity testing and developing new intellectual property: \$32,000,000; and - payment to S.L.A.
+Pharma of our licensing obligations for VEN 307 of \$41,500 per month until the filing of an NDA with the FDA, up to \$1,000,000 in milestone payments, payable in four equal installments of \$250,000 once specified thresholds of randomized patients have been achieved in the Phase III clinical trial that S.L.A.
+Pharma is conducting in Europe, \$400,000 in development costs upon receipt of a quality controlled final study report for the Phase III clinical trial, and completion of the double blind portion of the Phase III clinical trial: \$14,000,000. - \cdot complete the purchase with Amer to acquire all rights, title and interest to iferanserin: \$12,000,000